mrmagos/RetroButtons/README.md

 # RetroButtons
 Scripts and systemd unit files to add physical Power and Reset buttons to your Raspberry Pi mini retro console.
-Intended for use with RetroPie, but probably works with RecalBox as well.
+Intended for use with RetroPie, but probably works with RecalBox as well, or any other Raspbian Jessie based distribution.

 Power button waits for momentary switch press on pins 5 and 6, then gracefully shuts down.
 The Raspberry Pi listens to these pins when shutdown, so another press will boot it back up.